HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 “Then make it believable.”

-(To Be Edited- ChatGPT seems to prefer short sentences and broken logics.
+(To Be Edited- ChatGPT seems to prefer short sentences and broken logics served in comic-book styles.
 Fixes TBD.)